xuwei-k/sbt-assembly/README.md

 assemblyOption in assembly ~= { _.copy(cacheOutput = false) }
 ```

-### Publishing
+### Publishing (Not Recommended)

-If you wish to publish your assembled artifact along with the `publish` task
+Publishing fat JARs out to the world is discouraged because non-modular JARs cause much sadness.
+One might think non-modularity is convenience but it quickly turns into a headache the moment your users step outside of Hello World example code.
+If you still wish to publish your assembled artifact along with the `publish` task
-and all of the other artifacts, you can add an `assembly` classifier (or other):
+and all of the other artifacts, add an `assembly` classifier (or other):

 ```scala
 artifact in (Compile, assembly) ~= { art =>